 FD Interest is taxable at your slab rate along with applicable surcharge/cess.
 For example if you have a total income of Rs 10 lakh per annum, you will be in the 30% tax slab.
 Let’s say your FD interest is Rs 1 lakh.
 It will face a tax of Rs 31,200 (tax rate of 30% and 0.4% cess).
-The TDS rate on fixed deposits (FDs) is 10% if the interest amount for the entire financial year exceeds Rs 10,000.
-The TDS rate is 20% if you do not provide your PAN Card to the bank.
+The TDS rate on fixed deposits (FDs) is 10% if the interest amount for the entire financial year exceeds Rs 10,000 for AY 2019-20.
+In the interim budget 2019, this TDS deduction limit on FD has been increased to Rs.
+40,000 annually which is applicable in AY 2020-21.
+Under existing Income Tax rules, the TDS rate on fixed deposit interest is 20% if you do not provide your PAN Card to the bank.

 For NRO (Non-Resident Ordinary) FDs, the TDS rate is 30%.
 For NRE (Non Resident External) and FCNR (Foreign Currency Non Resident) FDs, there is no TDS because these FDs are tax-free.
 The details of TDS deducted by the bank are uploaded in Form 26AS.
 No TDS is deducted on either Time Deposit (FD) or Recurring Deposit (RD) made with a post office.
 Senior Citizens (those above 60) can get up to Rs 50,000 per year in FD interest tax-free and no TDS will be deducted for interest received up to Rs 50,000 per annum for them.